aidansedgewick/QSOs/README.md

 # QSOs
 some scripts

-in QSOtools.py, can change "workdir" (approx line 18) to your work dir - else is './'
+in QSOtools.py, can change "workdir" (approx line 18) to your work dir - else default path is './'

 ## Contains: